liferay/liferay-docs/discover/deployment/articles-dxp/02-configuring-liferay/02-securing-liferay/01-saml/01-setting-up-saml.markdown

 +$$$

-**Limitation:** The Liferay SAML plugin can only be used with a single virtual host.
-Technically, this means that in the SAML metadata for Liferay, only one binding can be added in this form:
+**Limitation:** The Liferay SAML app can only be used with a single virtual host.
+Technically, this means that in the SAML metadata for @product@, only one binding can be added in this form:

     <md:EntityDescriptor>